bazmarc/millionprints2.0/_posts/2020-10-10-photo puzzle1.md

   - Etsy
   - order
 ---
-Picture was first turned into monochrome and then for printing we first started with 2 lawers of white ink (W) and then one layer of black ink (K) the result is a sharp true black & white finish that looks goergious on a black LEGO brick wall.
+Picture was first turned into monochrome and then for printing we first started with 2 lawers of white ink (W) and then one layer of black ink (K) the result is a sharp true black & white finish that looks goergious on a black brick wall.
 ![Other view](/assets/img/portfolio/bwmonti-2.jpg){:class="img-responsive"}
 Photo puzzle are playable .
 ![other view](/assets/img/portfolio/bwmonti-3.jpg){:class="img-responsive"}